ThomasRasche/pico-morse-code/README.md

 Write MicroPython code with Thonny Python IDE and save to Pico; save as main.py on the Pico; this enables it to run when powered up.

+The example files, when flashed to a Raspberry Pi Pico: main.py   outputs 'pico' in morse code using the Pico LED morse.py  converts any string of letters/numbers/words you put in, and outputs in morse code using the Pico LED